ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 5. Wait for feddback

-These steps are not written in gold, but i think they might help you get you started.
+These steps are not written in gold, but I think they might help you get you started.
-There are situations where i personally wouldn't submit an issue first, i.e typos, formatting issues, etc but this depends on how large is the change and how well you know the codebase.
+There are situations where I personally wouldn't submit an issue first, i.e typos, formatting issues, etc but this depends on how large is the change and how well you know the codebase.